iuryt/stochastic_closures/README.md

-# Stochastic Closures
+# Stochasticity of Turbulence Closures

-This repository starts from a GFD summer school project.
+This is a repository for the code from my [WHOI GFD summer school](https://gfd.whoi.edu/) project.
-The main idea of this project is to create an stochastic model for LES simulations of 2D turbulence.
+The main scientific questions explored are:
+ - How different are subgrid stresses from different nearby turbulent solutions?
+ - How fast do nearby coarse-grained solutions diverge?
+ - How quickly does the subgrid stresses decorrelate compared to the LES timestep?